emleddin/comp-chem-website/pages/Analysis_guide/Analysisguide-cpptraj-NMA.md

 You specifically want to highlight `{ default_name coordinates}` so that the arrows and "coordinates" stay in the same place and only the full structural coordinates move.
-Otherwise, the tube tracing and stucture will be in one place and the arrows will be in another.
+Otherwise, the tube tracing and structure will be in one place and the arrows will be in another.
 This transformation will not be saved in a `.vmd` visualization state file.

 ## Using the Trajectory Tool {#cpptraj-NMD}
-{% include image.html file="Analysis/cpptraj-NMD-TrajTool"
+{% include image.html file="Analysis/cpptraj-NMD-TrajTool.png"
 alt="The RMSD Trajectory Tool for VMD.
 The top left has the box for selections, the top right has the RMSD and ALIGN buttons.
 Below them is the Reference mol section, and below that trajectory options."